 Why Wireless Pi?

-My name is Qasim Chaudhari and I write about software defined radio and wireless communications in a different style as compared to several other wonderful resources available on these topics (without claiming any superiority over them).
+My name is Qasim Chaudhari and I write about software defined radio and wireless communications in a different style as compared to several other wonderful resources available on these topics.

 - As you will find in the introduction of my book, any language, including that of mathematics, is an unnatural mode of communication.
 On the other hand, showing an image makes almost every single person on the planet immediately get the concept.
 A figure imprints a massive amount of parallel information in our brains that is much easier to process and recall later.
-Since a human mind handles images very well, I try to visualize equations through beautiful figures.
+Since a human mind handles images very well, I make the reader visualize the equations through beautiful figures.